-- Demonstrate that they are focused on one or several priority species or are addressing a priority need for the conservation of plants. - Demonstrate that they will lead directly to action for the conservation of threatened and endemic plant populations. - Include, where possible, a significant component of capacity building for plant conservation, either for the project implementers or their local partners. - Address the conservation of sites where there is a demonstrable need for funding and opportunity for success.
+- Demonstrate that they are focused on one or several priority species or are addressing a priority need for the conservation of plants. - Demonstrate that they will lead directly to action for the conservation of threatened and endemic plant populations. - Include, where possible, a significant component of capacity building for plant conservation, either for the project implementers, or their local partners - Address the conservation of sites where there is a demonstrable need for funding and opportunity for success.

-Project proposals which focus on Key Biodiversity Areas (KBAs) identified in the ecosystem profile will be prioritized due to the known biodiversity value of these site.
+Projects proposals which focus on KBAs identified in the Ecosystem Profile will be prioritized due to the known biodiversity value of the site.
 If conservation work is to be conducted outside of a KBA, the coordinates for the site/s must be included in the LOI.

-Additional information about the site must be fully explained in the LOI (e.g., its ownership and management, if it is a protected area, if there are any local communities within or nearby it, and if there are any threats faced).
+Additional information about the site must be fully explained in the LOI e.g. its ownership and management, if it is a Protected Area, if there are any local communities within or nearby it, and if there are any threats faced.

 If a plant species is not currently assessed under the IUCN Global Red List, applicants must clearly state in the project rational why this plant species needs special conservation attention, using IUCN criteria and thresholds.
 If a site restricted endemic (SRE) species is proposed, the applicant must justify it against the criteria listed above.
-Justification may include references to previous work conducted for the species, details on the habitat where it occurs and the threats faced.
+Justification may include references to previous work conducted for the species, detail on the habitat where it occurs and the threats faced.

-Table 1: Strategic Direction 4 and Investment Priorities
+Table 3: Strategic Direction 4 and Investment Priorities

-Strategic direction Investment priorities 4: Strengthen the 4.1: Increase knowledge and skills to support assessment engagement of civil and planning for the conservation of plants, and foster the society to support the emergence of a new generation of young professionals in conservation of plants plant conservation. that are critically 4.2: Support integration of plant conservation into the endangered or have management of protected areas. highly restricted ranges.
+Strategic direction Investment priorities 4: Strengthen the engagement of civil society to support the conservation of plants that are 4.1: Increase knowledge and skills to support assessment and planning for the conservation of plants, and foster the emergence of a new generation of young professionals in plant conservation. critically endangered or have highly restricted ranges.
+4.2: Support integration of plant conservation into the management of protected areas.
 4.3: Support innovative actions for the conservation of important populations of plants, working with land owners and managers.